rayjeff31038/ML_Regression/README.md

 2. Data Preprocessing
    -Based on the EDA results, perform transformations on the dataset’s columns — for example, standardize numerical columns, and convert categorical columns into numerical format using OneHotEncoder or OrdinalEncoder.
+   -Standardize numerical columns, and process categorical columns by addressing issues such as highly correlated features and categories with excessive cardinality (merging or grouping them when necessary)

 3. Model training
    -Multiple regression models will be trained and compared to evaluate their performance.